guru-web3/solana-transaction/tokenTracker.md

 - The SPL token registry provides a list of known tokens on the Solana blockchain [Token List](https://raw.githubusercontent.com/solana-labs/token-list/refs/heads/main/src/tokens/solana.tokenlist.json).

 2. #### Token List via Registry:
-- Use the TokenListProvider from the SPL token registry to fetch the list of known tokens[TokenListProvider](https://github.com/solana-labs/token-list/blob/main/src/lib/tokenlist.ts)
+- Use the TokenListProvider from the SPL token registry to fetch the list of known tokens [TokenListProvider](https://github.com/solana-labs/token-list/blob/main/src/lib/tokenlist.ts)
 - This step ensures that we have an up-to-date list of tokens that are recognized on the Solana blockchain.

 3. #### Handle Unknown Tokens